Common-Law Marriage

 Which States Recognize Common-Law Marriage?

-Common-law marriage is recognized within 9 different states across the United States, as well as in the District of Columbia.
-Some of these provide for this type of marriage within their state law, while others do so through court decisions.
+As of 2025, common-law marriage is recognized within six different states across the United States, as well as in the District of Columbia.
+Some States provide for this type of marriage within their laws, while others do so through court decisions.

 - Colorado